 (he's the one on top)

 Some of you may recognize that tree and birdfeeder from the raccoon incident.
 Slight change of season.
 Anyway, pileated woodpeckers are becoming a bit of an obsession of mine.
 We have a mated pair that lives in our area and come to Hitter's suet feeder pretty regularly.
 I think they're living in the dead tree that will be featured on the 2011-Year-In-Pictures once everything is green again.
 I mean seriously, all trees look dead in the winter.
+I had out both cameras, both lenses for the interchangeable-lens camera, the tripod, and my insanity.
+I am on a mission to get a lot of really good pictures of these birds.

 Here's the fun I put myself through a few days ago trying to get a good picture of him.
 (No, I'm not being random calling him a "him", it really is the male this time.
 I can tell them apart.
 And I know what their call sounds like.
 I need help.
 Hitter turned me into a birdwatcher *twitch*) The background information you need to know is I'm pretty much a lazy-butt and I love to be on my couch.